YouTransactor-SAS/mPOS-SDK-Android/README.md

 * The uCube provide a magstripe reader but not the YT-Touch
 * ...

-For the SDK, there is no difference betwen all YouTransactor's card terminals.
+The support of these different products is totally transparent for the application.
 For example, if you integrate the YT-Touch, at the beginning you should use UCubeAPI to setup a BLE Connection Manager, and if you intergrate the uCube, you should setup a classic bluetooth connection manager.
 So the RPC module will use to send/receive data from terminal.

 ### 2. uCube